Reference and Reference Lists#

 Reference List editor

-Like with Reference columns, the autocomplete menu will populate with suggestions as you type.
+Like with reference columns, the autocomplete menu will populate with suggestions as you type.
 If you type in a value that’s not present in the referenced table, you can select the + value to add a new row to the referenced table with your value.

 To delete existing references, simply press the Backspace key, or move your cursor over a reference and click the X icon.